kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-in-place-update-hooks.md

 ## Guidelines

-All guidelines defined in [Implementing Runtime Extensions](implement-extensions.md#guidelines) apply to the implementation of Runtime Extensions for upgrade plan hooks as well.
+All guidelines defined in [Implementing Runtime Extensions](implement-extensions.md#guidelines) apply to the implementation of Runtime Extensions for in-place update hooks as well.

 In summary, Runtime Extensions are components that should be designed, written and deployed with great caution given that they can affect the proper functioning of the Cluster API runtime.
-A poorly implemented Runtime Extension could potentially block upgrade transitions from happening.
+A poorly implemented Runtime Extension could potentially block updates.

 Following recommendations are especially relevant: